hardik-kapadia/Instapredictor/README.md

-# Training an insta like/ comment predictor model
+# Training an instagram like/ comment predictor model

+Contains a model to predict the social engagement of a post on Instagram will receive based on the content of the picture and caption.